Heewon-Hailey/fine-grained-localisation-model/README.md

 | ---------- | - | - | - | - | - |
 | MAE (test)| 7.01 | 6.14 | 5.86 | 4.35 | 4.37 |

-Those approaches show a competitive performance on Kaggle Competition
+Those approaches achieve a competitive performance on Kaggle Competition.
+The best model ranks on 11th out of 215 teams.

 ## Version
 Torch 1.7.1<br>